 We recognize revenue when it is both realized or realizable and earned, meaning persuasive evidence of an arrangement exists, delivery has occurred, title has transferred, the price is fixed or determinable, there are no remaining customer acceptance requirements, and collectability of the resulting receivable is reasonably assured.
-For product sales in the United States, this generally occurs upon shipment of the product to the patient by our distributor.
-For product sales in Europe, this occurs when our European distribution partner has accepted the product.
+For product sales in the United States, this generally occurs upon delivery of the product at the specialty pharmacy.
+For product sales in Europe, this generally occurs when our European distribution partner has accepted the product, at which time they are no longer able to return the product.